-The music industry stands to gain a great deal from disintermediation.
+Audius (AUDIO) is taking advantage of the blockchain to develop decentralized music streaming solutions.
+It is a cryptocurrency that monetizes music streaming and is accessible to many artists.
 Audius provides an interesting alternative to traditional music industry models.
 Let’s take a look at how exactly Audius and the AUDIO token intend to do this.

-Audius is a blockchain-powered music streaming service that allows users to directly support artists with AUDIO tokens.
-It is run by an open-source community, including fans, artists, and developers.
 Unlike other music streaming platforms, the number of track plays does not determine artists’ proceeds.
 Audius gives artists the flexibility to make money as they see fit.
 This may be through the sale of unique NFTs or by some other means.

-The Audius whitepaper, published only in late 2020, argues that their network gives the power back to artists, cutting out the numerous intermediaries that take a share of artists’ revenue.
-On the face of it, the concept works, allowing customers (holders of the AUDIO token) to pay artists directly, rather than their record label, management, or anyone else who may take a cut.
+On the face of it, the concept works, allowing customers (holders of the AUDIO token) to pay artists directly rather than their record label, management, or anyone else who may take a cut.

-A history of Audius
+History of Audius

 Audius was founded by Roneil Rumberg and Forrest Browning in late 2020.
 The development itself began in May 2018.
-Having gained the backing of Binance Labs and Coinbase Ventures in October 2020, around the time of mainnet launch, it now has the confidence of the big players in crypto.
+Having gained the backing of Binance Labs and Coinbase Ventures in October 2020, around the time of the mainnet launch, it now has the confidence of the big players in crypto.
 But where did it all start?

 Despite launching an initial version in 2018, the duo behind the platform were already facing difficulties and criticism.
 Regardless of the purpose of the platform — to allow independent artists to upload, host, and monetize their music — there was also a problem with pirated material.